ghostdevv/svelte-turnstile/README.md

 </form>
 ```

-This example uses the [superforms events](https://superforms.rocks/concepts/events) to reset the turnstile widget when the form is updated and automatically add the token to the form data.
+This example uses the [Superforms onUpdated event](https://superforms.rocks/concepts/events) to reset the Turnstile widget.
+Additionally, it automatically adds the Turnstile response token to the form data.

 # Resetting